-Next, change the hbase.rootdir from the local filesystem to the address of your HDFS instance, using the hdfs:/// URI syntax.
+Next, add a configuration for hbase.rootdir, pointing to the address of your HDFS instance, using the hdfs:/// URI syntax.
 In this example, HDFS is running on the localhost at port 8020.
-Be sure to either remove the entry for hbase.unsafe.stream.capability.enforce or set it to true.

 You do not need to create the directory in HDFS.
 HBase will do this for you.
 If you create the directory, HBase will attempt to do a migration, which is not what you want.